-Delegations will find attached the Presidency's proposals regarding profiling.
+Delegations will find attached the Presidency's revised proposals regarding profiling.

-5344/14 GS/tt DGD 2B
+5344/1/14 REV 1 GS/ec DGD 2B

-Automated processing of personal data and profiling should be subject to specific conditions to safeguard the rights and freedoms of the data subject.
-In particular the principles and the conditions for the lawfulness of processing personal data should apply.
-Every data subject should have the right not to be subject to a decision which is based on automated processing of data intended to evaluate certain personal aspects relating to a natural person.
-However, such processing should be allowed when expressly authorised by Union or Member State law, including for fraud monitoring and prevention purposes and to ensure the security and reliability of a service provided by the controller, or carried out in the course of entering or performance of a contract between the data subject and a controller, or when the data subject has given his explicit consent.
-In any case, such processing should be subject to suitable safeguards, including specific information of the data subject and the right to obtain human intervention (...).
-Automated processing and profiling (...) based on special categories of personal data should only be allowed under specific conditions.
+The data subject should have the right - not to be subject to a decision based solely (58)on automated processing, including such forms of processing such as profiling intended to evaluate certain [personal] aspects relating to his or her performance at work, economic situation, health, personal preferences, or interests, reliability or behaviour, location or movements which produces legal effects concerning him or her or (which) severely affects him or her.
+However, such processing should be allowed when explicitly authorised 1 by Union or Member State law, including for fraud and tax evasion2 monitoring and prevention purposes and to ensure the security and reliability of a service provided by the controller, or carried out in the course of entering or performance of a contract between the data subject and a controller, or when the data subject has given his or her explicit consent.
+In any case, such processing should be subject to suitable safeguards, including specific information of the data subject and the right to obtain human intervention and an explanation of the decision reached after such assessment3.
+Profiling and automated decision making based on special categories of personal data should only be allowed under specific conditions.